xcp-ng/xcp-ng-org/docs/intro.md

 ### Turnkey appliance

-XCP-ng is distrubuted as an ISO file you can [download here](installation/install-xcp-ng#download-and-create-media) and [install](installation/install-xcp-ng) on the hardware of your choice (see our [hardware support](installation/hardware) section for more details).
+XCP-ng is distributed as an ISO file you can [download here](installation/install-xcp-ng#download-and-create-media) and [install](installation/install-xcp-ng) on the hardware of your choice (see our [hardware support](installation/hardware) section for more details).
 It's meant to be an appliance, already pre-configured to run any kind of virtual machine you need without any preparation.

 ### Compared to VMware